CrayLabs/SmartSim/doc/orchestrator.rst

   can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.

-In high data throughput scenarios, such as online analysis, training, and processing, a clustered ``Orchestrator`` is optimal.
-The data produced by processes performed in a ``Model`` and stored in the clustered ``Orchestrator`` becomes available for consumption by other ``Models``.
+In scenarios with high data throughput, such as online analysis, training, and processing, a clustered ``Orchestrator`` is optimal.
+The data produced by multiple processes in a ``Model`` is stored in the clustered ``Orchestrator`` and is available for consumption by other ``Models``.

 If a workflow requires an application to leverage multiple clustered deployments, multiple clients can be instantiated within an application,